Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Kinematics of lepton-nucleus DIS

 More generally, using gauge invariance and P- and T-invariance for the spin-1 case, the hadronic tensor can be expressed in terms of eight independent structure functions, $\{\tilde{F}_1, \tilde{F}_2, \tilde{b}_{1,2,3,4}, \tilde{g}_1, \tilde{g}_2\}$.
 Similar results are found for the hadronic tensor of a (space-like) virtual photon target~\cite{Schienbein:2002wj}.
-The functions $\tilde{F}_1$, $\tilde{F}_2$, $\tilde{g}_1$, and $\tilde{g}_2$ are analogous to the scaling structure functions of a spin-1/2 target. $\tilde{F}_1$ and $\tilde{F}_2$ can be measured in the DIS of unpolarized leptons off an unpolarized target whereas the measurement of $\tilde{g}_1$ and $\tilde{g}_2$ requires polarized lepton beams and a polarized target.
+The functions $\tilde{F}_1$, $\tilde{F}_2$, $\tilde{g}_1$, and $\tilde{g}_2$ are analogous to the scaling structure functions of a spin-1/2 target. $\tilde{F}_1$ and $\tilde{F}_2$ can be measured in the DIS of unpolarized leptons off an unpolarized target whereas measurements of $\tilde{g}_1$ and $\tilde{g}_2$ require polarized lepton beams and a polarized target.
 The four structure functions $\tilde{b}_{1,2,3,4}$ are new in the spin-1 case. $\tilde{b}_{1,2}$ are quantities that appear at leading twist, while $\tilde{b}_{3,4}$ appear at higher twist. $\tilde{b}_{1,2}$ are connected via $\tilde{b}_{2}= 2x\tilde{b}_{1}$ in a manner analogous to the Callan-Gross relation, and will receive corrections beyond lowest order in QCD.
 The structure functions $\tilde{b}_{1,2,3,4}$ can be measured using an unpolarized lepton beam but require a polarized \mbox{spin-1} target.
 The TMCs for a (spin-1) deuterium target have been calculated~\cite{Detmold:2005iz} as well as those for a virtual photon target~\cite{Kitadono:2008iw}.

-In this work we are studying unpolarized DIS off an unpolarized nucleus with any spin greater or equal to $1/2$.
+In this work we are studying unpolarized DIS of charged and neutral leptons off an unpolarized nucleus with any spin greater or equal to $1/2$.
 For such circumstances, the hadronic tensor has the same decomposition into structure functions as for a spin-$1/2$ target.
-For this reason we will focus only on the $\tilde{F}_i$ structure functions in the remainder of this text; the treatment of additional structure functions, such as $\tilde{b}_i$, can be dealt with in a similar manner, but we shall not address them explicitly.
+For this reason we focus only on the $\tilde{F}_i$ structure functions in the remainder of this text; the treatment of additional structure functions, such as $\tilde{b}_i$, can be dealt with in a similar manner, but we shall not address them explicitly.